-This page describes how to view and apply sizing recommendations provided by Compute Engine.
-To learn more about memory and CPU, read the Machine Types documentation.
+This page describes how to view and apply VM sizing recommendations provided by Compute Engine.
+To learn more about the different sizing options available to VM instances, read the Machine Types documentation.

 Before you begin

 During Beta, sizing recommendations are available free of charge.
 However, Google might charge for this feature in future releases.

 Compute Engine makes recommendations through the Google Cloud Platform Console.
 Recommendations are turned on by default, but if you need to toggle recommendations on or off, follow these instructions.

 - Go to the VM instances page.